learn-the-web/topics/progressive-enhancement/index.md

 #### Modernizr CSS classes

-After Modernizr runs in the browser it will add classes into the `<html>` element, you’ll end up with something like this:
+After Modernizr runs in the browser it will add classes to the `<html>` element, you’ll end up with something like this:

 ```html
 <!DOCTYPE html>